-Figure 13.12 This Kodak color target can be used to construct a color ICC profile.
-Thomas Holm of Pixl in Denmark specializes in providing a custom ICC profiling service and PIXL are offering a special discount rate to readers of this book (see Appendix for more details).
+Figure 12.12 This KodakTM color target can be used to construct a color ICC profile.
+Neil Barstow of www.colourmanagement.net is offering a special discount rate to readers of this book (see Appendix for more details).
 A profile service company will normally supply you with instructions on how to print it out.
 When they receive your prints, they can measure these and email the custom ICC profile back to you.
 For more information on printing a profile test target, refer to Chapter 14.

-Figure 13.13 Once a print profile has been printed out, the color patches can be read using a Spectrophotometer and the measurements are used to build an ICC profile.
+Figure 12.13 Once a print profile has been printed out, the color patches can be read using a spectrophotometer and the measurements are used to build an ICC profile.